www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

             * [ ] Ensure, that every user object is created with proper user input.
 Do not look up user objects just by names.
               Ensure that proper authentication was provided by the user.
             * [ ] Convert user object to user session object.
+            * [ ] Provide a RAII based cycle for user sessions.
+              An access control object can ensure this, by providing a method, that takes a login and user session consumer, in order to execute a piece of code with login specified user session.
+            * [ ] Limit the amount of parallel user session, in order to detect life cycle problems of user sessions.
         * [ ] Read roles of user from config.
     * [x] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.
         * [x] Renderers have to support a rights concept.